-a.
-Projected water demands start in 2023 and continue into 2024.

-b.
-Projected potable water demands include demands for all points of diversion under Sonoma Water's water rights, with assumed 3% system losses to calculate total water transmission production to meet demands.
+- Projected water demands start in 2024 and continue into 2025. - b.
+Projected potable water demands include demands for all points of diversion under Sonoma Water's water rights, with assumed 3 percent system losses to calculate total water transmission production to meet demands. - Projections are based on best available data at time of submitting the report; actual demand volumes could be different due to many factors.